spacehuhn/wifi_ducky/README.md

 ## How to use it

 Plug your Wi-Fi Ducky in and connect to the new Wi-Fi network `WiFi Duck`.
-The password is `quack`.
+The password is `quackquack`.
 Open your browser and go to `192.168.4.1`.

 ![screenshot of the webinterface](https://raw.githubusercontent.com/spacehuhn/wifi_ducky/master/images/wifiduck_screenshot_1.jpg)